DataDog/docker-dd-agent/README.md

 ### Standalone DogStatsD

-The default images run a dogstatsd server as well as the agent.
-If you want to run DogStatsD only, we provide [standalone images](https://github.com/DataDog/docker-dd-agent/tree/master/dogstatsd) for it.
-They are identified by the `dogstatsd` keyword in their docker tag (eg: `11.3.585-dogstatsd`, `11.3.585-dogstatsd-alpine`).
+The default images run a dogstatsd server as well as the main Agent (i.e. the collector).
+If you want to run DogStatsD only, we provide [standalone images](https://github.com/DataDog/docker-dd-agent/tree/master/dogstatsd) that don't run the collector.
+These images contain `dogstatsd` in their docker tag (e.g. `latest-dogstatsd`, `11.0.5141-dogstatsd-alpine`).

 These separate images have the advantage of running DogStatsD server as a non-root user which is useful for platforms like OpenShift.
-They also don't need shared volumes from the host (`/proc`, `/sys/fs` and the Docker socket) like the complete agent image.
+They also don't need shared volumes from the host (`/proc`, `/sys/fs` and the Docker socket) like the complete Agent image.

-**Note**: These images run DogStatsD only.
-In the agent, tags are collected from the configuration file and from labels by the collector which is not running here.
-Thus those tags will not be associated with any metrics and events processed by this container.
+**Note**: Metrics submitted by this container will NOT get tagged with any global `tags` specified in `datadog.conf`.
+These tags are only read by the Agent's collector process, which these DogStatsD-only images do not run.

-**Note**: Optionally, the standalone DogStatsD image can also run the the trace-agent process.
-Pass `-e DD_APM_ENABLED=true` to your `docker run` command to activate the trace-agent and allow your container to receive traces from Datadog's APM integrations.
+**Note**: Optionally, these images can run the the trace-agent process.
+Pass `-e DD_APM_ENABLED=true` to your `docker run` command to activate the trace-agent and allow your container to receive traces from Datadog's [APM client libraries](http://docs.datadoghq.com/libraries/#tracing-apm-client-libraries).

 ### DogStatsD from the host